Red Right Hand: Background

 Co-writer Mick Harvey recalled that the song originated during the songwriting process for the band's 1994 album Let Love In.
 The lyrics describe "a shadowy, alluring, and manipulative figure, stalking the land and striking a combination of fear and awe everywhere he goes" who is "seemingly part deity, part demon".
 While writing the lyrics, Cave "filled an entire notebook" with descriptions of the town the song is set in, "including maps and sketches of prominent buildings, virtually none of which made it into the lyrics."
 Cave later said that the town and landscape depicted in the song is a "reconstructed" version of Wangaratta, his hometown.
 Biographer Mark Mordue notes that it is "still somewhere real enough for those lyrics to serve as a map that could guide you from one point to another with an eerie familiarity."

-In 2004 researcher Kim Beissel claimed that "Red Right Hand" was loosely based on the 1987 Tom Waits song "Way Down in the Hole".
+In 2004, researcher Kim Beissel claimed that "Red Right Hand" was loosely based on the 1987 Tom Waits song "Way Down in the Hole".

+Critical reception

+"Red Right Hand" is widely regarded as one of Cave's best songs.
+In 2020, Far Out ranked the song number five on their list of the 20 greatest Nick Cave songs, and in 2023, Mojo ranked the song number six on their list of the 30 greatest Nick Cave songs.
+In 2025, the song ranked 98 on the Triple J Hottest 100 of Australian Songs.

+Music video

+The accompanying music video for "Red Right Hand" was directed by American director Jesse Dylan and produced by Liz Friedlander for DNA.
+It was released on 17 October 1994 and features the band playing creepy house guests with a destructive bent.